centre-for-humanities-computing/sermon-research.dk/README.md

 All code used in the article can be found in the folder ```src```.
 All code is written in Python and is modular.
 Scripts are numbered sequentially, in the order that they should be executed, with each creating transformed data for the next script to use.

 The code in this repo is presented for evaluative purposes only.
-These scripts would require substantial refactoring in order to be considered production-ready!
+These scripts would require substantial refactoring in order to be considered 'production-ready'!

 ## Output

-The final output of these scripts can be found in tabular format in the folder called ```òutput```.
+The final output of these scripts can be found in tabular format in the folder called ```output```.
 There are two relevant tables, one for sermons by pastors who are women (*F*) and one by pastors who are men (*M*).
 Otherwise, both tables have an identical structure:

 | Column | Description|
 |--------|:-----------|